azero-dev/hyprland_dots/README.md

 These are my dots for Hyprland and Wayland.
 Uploaded here to keep them archived, and in case anyone else finds them useful.

-There is a custom module for managing Bluetooth, which uses a script created by **Nick Clyde (clydedroid)**.
+There is a custom module for managing Bluetooth, which uses [rofi-bluetooth](https://github.com/nickclyde/rofi-bluetooth/blob/master/rofi-bluetooth) created by **Nick Clyde (clydedroid)**.

 This is designed for MY desktop, so if you use it, you will need to adapt it.
-For example, I use MControlCenter for MSI, but you may not need it.
+For example, I use [MControlCenter](https://github.com/dmitry-s93/MControlCenter) for MSI, but you may not need it.

+I usually prefer to use webapps rather than install them, so certain commands open these web apps.
+To manage webapps, I use Linux Mint's [Webapp Manager](https://github.com/linuxmint/webapp-manager).

 ## Secondary monitor management
 The secondary monitor module may not work with your device.
-Management is handled by **ddcutils**.
+Management is handled by [**ddcutils**](https://www.ddcutil.com/).
 If you need to use another command, replace it in:
 - hypr/config/keybinds.conf: To control brightness with keybinds.
 - waybar/modules/secmonitor.sh: to display the curren brightness percentage.